MalWerewolf/RegRipbyDate/README.md

 RegRipbyDate
 ============

-A script very similar to William Ballenthin's print all sample script @ https://github.com/williballenthin/python-registry/blob/master/samples/printall.py, but this allows for a more elegant way to do a refined search of the registry to happen based upon the modified date.
+A script very similar to sample script @ https://github.com/williballenthin/python-registry/blob/master/samples/printall.py, but this allows for a more elegant way to do a refined search of the registry to happen based upon the modified date.

 Prerequisite